seouri/biv/implementation_plan.md

 - Marking the relevant checkbox as `- [x]`.
 - Adding a brief note under the task (e.g., "Completed: TDD cycle for X; human confirmed; quality checks passed; committed").
 - Running a full validation (e.g., `uv run pytest` and `uv run ruff check .`).
 Failure to update the plan will lead to tracking errors—treat this as a mandatory step before proceeding.
 No commits without human confirmation after each cycle.
+Commits must never bypass pre-commit hooks (e.g., no `git commit --no-verify`).
+All quality checks must pass before attempting to commit.
 All commits must be on the phase-specific branch.

 **Tooling Note**: This plan uses `uv` (from Astral) for fast dependency resolution, installation, and virtual environment management.
 Initialize with `uv init` for the project, use `uv add` for dependencies, and `uv sync` for locking the environment.
 All `pip` commands are replaced with `uv` equivalents.
 Ruff is integrated for linting and formatting (replacing tools like flake8, black, and isort) to ensure code quality.
 Follow `tdd_guide.md` for full setup (e.g., pre-commit, mypy).